codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 ## Using multiple steps for hooks

 In all the previous examples, each hook was a single step running on a single Docker image.
-You can also defined multiple steps for each hook.
-This is possible by inserting an extra `steps` keyword inside the hook:
+You can also define multiple steps for each hook.
+This is possible by inserting an extra `steps` keyword inside the hook and listing multiple Docker images under it:

 `codefresh.yml`
 {% highlight yaml %}